Sundae exists to get the best outcome for homeowners. Raising a Series A funding round helps us achieve our mission.

 During this time I came face to face with a stark reality affecting millions of Americans every year.
 Renovating homes in struggling Las Vegas communities, I discovered what families face when they’re forced to sell their home.

 Selling a house is a huge undertaking.
 For most people, a house is the biggest asset they will ever own.
 It’s also the place where we lay our heads at night, raise our children, and cross life’s significant milestones.
 The emotional attachment we create with our homes is incredibly strong.
 It’s difficult to break that bond.
 Even doubly so when we are dealing with stressful financial and family issues.

 The homeowner reality we rarely hear about

-Unfortunately, homeowners who need to sell a damaged or dated house are walking targets for scammers and predatory homebuyers.
+Unfortunately, some homeowners who need to sell are walking targets for scammers and predatory homebuyers.
 As the last housing crash taught me, people often encounter hardship due to factors outside of their control.
 Job loss, illness, financial woes, and death in the family.
 These are just a few of the tragic events that force families to put their house up for sale.
 For many, they’re going through one of the most trying times of their lives.

 Meanwhile, today’s homebuyer wants a “move-in ready” house.
 Modern families want modern amenities.
 Because they’re spending so much money on one purchase, they demand all the bells and whistles.
 But most families don’t live in houses that are perfectly ready to fly off the market.
 With more than 90 million single family homes in the U.S., it’s a safe bet that a large portion of them have substantial wear and tear.